AwesomeKalin/gdevelop-1satordinal-bsv/README.md

 # 1SatOrdinals and BSV Extension for GDevelop

-This is a WIP extension to develop ordinal and blockchain games with GDevelop.
-It still has many features planned and is not feature complete,but please don't hesitate to ask for features!
+This is a GDevelop extension to develop ordinal and blockchain games with GDevelop.
 Here is the current list of features:

 - Checking is a wallet has a specific ordinal
 - Generating Private Keys